 - 1. Persons governed by this Code shall not engage in or participate in any business or transaction, nor have an interest, direct or indirect, which is incompatible with the proper discharge of that person or persons' independent judgement or action in the performance of that person or persons' official duties. - 2.
-Persons governed by this Code shall not be financially interested or have any personal beneficial A Town official or any member of his or her immediate family shall not have a financial interest, in any contract or purchase order for any supplies, materials, equipment or contractual services furnished to or used by the board, agency or commission of which that person or persons is or are an employee(s) is an elected or appointed member. - 2.
-A Town employee or any member of his or her immediate family shall not have a financial interest in any contract or purchase order for any supplies, materials, equipment or contractual services that is within the purview of such Town employee. - 3.
-It is further provided, notwithstanding the above, that the The Mayor of the Town of Ledyard, and members of the Town Council of the Town of Ledyard, members of the Board of Education of the Town of Ledyard shall not be financially interested, or have any personal beneficial interest, either directly or indirectly, and any members of their immediate family shall not have a financial interest in any contract or purchase order for any supplies, materials, equipment, or contractual services furnished to or used by any board, agency, or commission of the Town of Ledyard.
+Persons governed by this Code shall not be financially interested or have any personal beneficial interest, in any contract or purchase order for any supplies, materials, equipment or contractual services furnished to or used by the board, agency or commission of which that person or persons is or are an employee(s). - It is further provided, notwithstanding the above, that the Mayor of the Town of Ledyard, members of the Town Council of the Town of Ledyard, members of the Board of Education of the Town of Ledyard shall not be financially interested, or have any personal beneficial interest, either directly or indirectly, in any contract or purchase order for any supplies, materials, equipment, or contractual services furnished to or used by any board, agency, or commission of the Town of Ledyard. - A. A Town official, officer, or employee shall refrain from voting upon or otherwise participating in any matter on behalf of the municipality if he/she, a member of his/her immediate family, or a business with which the person is associated has a financial or personal interest in the transaction or contract, including but not limited to the sale of real estate, material, supplies, or services to the municipality.

-- A. A Town official, officer, or employee shall refrain from voting upon or otherwise participating in any matter on behalf of the municipality if he/she, a member of his/her immediate family, or a business with which the person is associated has a financial or personal interest in the transaction or contract, including but not limited to the sale of real estate, material, supplies, or services to the municipality. - If such participation is within the scope of the municipal official's or municipal employee's official responsibility, he or she shall be required to provide written disclosure, that sets forth in detail the nature and extent of such interest, to the Town clerk. - Notwithstanding the prohibition in subsection 5(A) a Town official, officer, or employee may vote or otherwise participate in a matter if it involves a determination of general policy, and the interest is shared with a substantial segment of the population of the Town of Ledyard. - B. Persons governed by this Code shall not accept or receive, directly or indirectly, from any person or business to which any contract or purchase order may be awarded by the Town of Ledyard or any of its boards, agencies, or commissions any money, rebate, or gifts, or any promise, obligation, or contract for future reward or compensation.
+If such participation is within the scope of the municipal official's or municipal employee's official responsibility, he or she shall be required to provide written disclosure, that sets forth in detail the nature and extent of such interest, to the Town clerk.

+Notwithstanding the prohibition in subsection 5(A) a Town official, officer, or employee may vote or otherwise participate in a matter if it involves a determination of general policy, and the interest is shared with a substantial segment of the population of the Town of Ledyard.

+B. Persons governed by this Code shall not accept or receive, directly or indirectly, from any person or business to which any contract or purchase order may be awarded by the Town of Ledyard or any of its boards, agencies, or commissions any money, rebate, or gifts, or any promise, obligation, or contract for future reward or compensation.